 23 I beheld the earth, and, lo, it was without form, (tohu) and void; (bohu) and the heavens, and they had no light.

-Isaiah is referring to God’s judgment of Edom because of their nefarious behavior.
-In the second context in Jeremiah, the prophet uses both figurative and literal language to describe the depravity of God’s people as well as the whole earth and reveals the devastating outcome.
-In both cases ‘tohu va bohu’.
+Isaiah is referring to God’s judgment of Edom because of their evil behavior.
+In the other context in Jeremiah, the prophet uses both figurative and literal language to describe the depravity of God’s people as well as the whole earth and reveals the devastating outcome.
+In both cases, tohu va bohu.

 תֹּהוּ tôhûw to’-hoo; from an unused root meaning to lie waste; a desolation (of surface), i.e. desert; figuratively, a worthless thing; adverbially, in vain: